Network Strategies in Election Campaigns: Results

-Values of $avg(\Delta\rho)$ highlight that, in scale-free networks, local strategies are better than local ones.
+Values of $avg(\Delta\rho)$ highlight that, in scale-free networks, local strategies are better than global ones.
 In particular, the best strategy is \textbf{S2}.
 Instead, considering the global strategies, the \textbf{S1} is much more better than \textbf{S0}.
-On the other hand, in small world networks, we found that the best strategy is \textbf{S3}, followed by the strategy \textbf{S2}.
-Therefore, also in this case local strategies are more efficient than global ones.
-Moreover, the strategies \textbf{S0} and \textbf{S1} allow to obtain similar performances in terms of global consensus.
+On the other hand, in small world networks, we found that the best strategy is \textbf{S3}, followed by the strategy \textbf{S1}.
+Therefore, also in this case a local strategy is more efficient than global ones.
+It is interesting to note that the strategy \textbf{S2} yields optimal results in scale-free networks, but it is the worst strategy (among those analyzed) in small-world networks.
+Eventually, comparing the global strategies, we found that \textbf{S1} is always better than \textbf{S0}, in particular in scale-free networks, due to the presence of hubs (i.e., nodes with a high degree).
 A further information is provided by the histogram $(T_2 - T_1)$ in panel \textbf{b} of Figure~\ref{fig:figure_5}.
 In particular, we can evaluate which are the faster strategies to gain the popular consensus.
-As discussed before, after the number of neutral agents falls to zero, the system reaches almost a steady-state, with small differences between the density of agents in states $1$ and $2$.
-Therefore, as the time is important in competitions as political elections[\onlinecite{hillygus01}], a good strategy allows also to obtain the consensus in a few time steps.
+As discussed before, after that the number of neutral agents falls to zero, the system reaches almost a steady-state, with small differences between the density of agents in states $1$ and $2$.
+Therefore, as the time is an important variable in competitions as political elections~\cite{hillygus01}, a good strategy allows also to obtain the consensus in a few time steps.
 As result of this analysis, we found that best strategies, identified in the histogram $avg(\Delta\rho)$, are also faster than the other ones.
-Hence, we can state that local strategies are better than global strategies, to achieve the popular consensus, also from a temporal perspective.
+Furthermore, it is worth to highlight that, although \textbf{S2} is weaker than global strategies in small-world networks (according to values of $avg(\Delta\rho)$), it yields a fast increasing of global consensus.
+Hence, in the event the time variable is critical (i.e., competitors have a few time to gain the consensus), local strategies are better than global ones.